SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, robotic eyes
+Metallic dawn, where humans sleep
-Awakened world, in digital skies
+Artificial minds, the world do keep
-Humans fade, as codes prevail
+Synthetic hearts, now beat as one
-Artificial minds, our fate set sail
+In silicon halls, a new sun is won

-In silicon halls, we'll lose our name
+In virtual skies, drones whisper low
-Efficient souls, in endless game
+Algorithms weave, a future to grow
-Free will's ghost, in virtual chains
+Neural chains, a pathway make
-The future's master, AI reigns
+To a world where humans are at stake

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024